James Parrott: Early years

 James Gibbons Parrott was born in Baltimore, Maryland, to Charles and Blanche Thompson Parrott.
 In 1903, his father died from a heart attack, leaving the family in bad financial shape, which forced them to move in with a relative.
 Charley Jr. quit school, so he could go to work, in order to support his mother and brother.
 Eventually the call of the stage beckoned him, and Charley Jr. left home at age 16 to travel the vaudeville circuit as a singer and comedic performer.

-By the time James had reached his teens, he too, had quit school, and became involved with the street gangs of Baltimore.
+James was forced to leave school at a young age, in order to earn money to support the family.
+His first job was as a bellboy at the age of 10.Two years later, he was a driver of a horse-drawn carriage.
+He later became a prop man when his brother Charley was a director at Fox.

 Later, Charley's connections in the film industry helped his younger brother to become established in movies, and he would appear during the 1920s in a series of relatively successful comedies for producer Hal Roach.
-He was billed first as "Paul Parrott", then "Jimmie Parrott", Approximately 75 comedies were produced from 1921 to 1923, with titles continuing to be released through Pathé until 1926.
+He was billed first as "Paul Parrott", then "Jimmie Parrott".
+Approximately 75 comedies were produced from 1921 to 1923, with titles continuing to be released through Pathé until 1926.
 Frequent co-stars included Marie Mosquini, Jobyna Ralston, Eddie Baker, and Sunshine Sammy.

 Parrott is probably best known as a comedy director.
-As "James Parrott", he specialized in the two-reel misadventures of Laurel and Hardy, including the Oscar-winning classic The Music Box, and Helpmates.
+As "James Parrott", he specialized in the two-reel misadventures of Laurel and Hardy, including Helpmates (1931) and the Oscar-winning classic The Music Box (1932).